On the Equality of Three Formulas for Brumer--Stark Units: Introduction

 One significance of this result is that the first formula has essentially been proven in \cite{intgrossstark}, so the present paper also verifies the validity of the other two formulas.
 Additionally, the third formula, made in \cite{MR3968788}, relates to a conjecture for the principal minors of the Gross--Regulator matrix.
 The validation of the third formula here gives a proof of this conjecture for the diagonal entries.
 Our work generalizes a partial result in this direction established in \cite{comparingformulas}.
 See \cite{intgrossstark} for a discussion of the application of the these formulas toward explicit class field theory.

 We now describe our results more precisely.
 Let $F$ denote a totally real field, and let $H$ denote a finite abelian extension of $F$.
 Write $G=\Gal(H/F)$.
 Let $R_\infty$ denote the set of archimedean places of $F$.
 Let $R$ be a finite set of places of $F$ containing $R_\infty$ and the places that are ramified in $H$.
 Fix a prime ideal $\fp \not \in R$ that splits completely in $H$ and let $S = R \cup \{ \mathfrak{p} \}$.
-Finally, we consider an auxiliary finite set $T$ of primes of $F$, disjoint from $R \cup \{\fp\}$ and satisfying a standard minor condition (see \S\ref{s:pzf}).
+Finally, we consider an auxiliary finite set $T$ of primes of $F$, disjoint from $S$ and satisfying a standard minor condition (see \S\ref{s:pzf}).
+From $\S3$ on, and for our main results, we make the simplifying assumption that $T$ consists of a single prime $\lambda$.
 The following conjecture was first stated by Tate and called the Brumer--Stark conjecture, \cite[Conjecture $5.4$]{MR656067}.

 \begin{conjecture} Let $\mathfrak{P}$ be a prime in $H$ above $\mathfrak{p}$.
 There exists an element

 such that $u_T \equiv 1 \pmod{T}$, and for all $\sigma \in G$, we have $ \ord_\mathfrak{P}(u_T^\sigma)= \zeta_{R,T}(H/F, \sigma,0). $ \end{conjecture} Here $v$ ranges over all finite and archimedean places of $H$; in particular, each complex conjugation in $H$ acts as an inversion on $\mathcal{U}_{\mathfrak{p}}$.
 The definition of the partial zeta function $ \zeta_{R,T}(H/F, \sigma,0)$ is recalled in \S\ref{s:pzf}.
 The conjectural element $u_T \in \mathcal{U}_{\mathfrak{p}}$ satisfying Conjecture \ref{c:bs} is called the {\bf Brumer-Stark unit} for the data $(S,T,H,\mathfrak{P})$.